Aleph-Alpha/ts-rs/README.md

 - `flatten`
 - `default`

-When ts-rs encounters an unsupported serde attribute, a warning is emitted.

 ### contributing
 Contributions are always welcome!
 Feel free to open an issue, discuss using GitHub discussions or open a PR.